-11. Dates when your Ticket is valid
+11. Dates Your Ticket Is Valid

-- 11.1.
-You must use your Ticket on or within the date(s) that it is valid.
+- 11.1 You must use your Ticket on or within the date(s) that it is valid.
 The date(s) of validity will be made clear when you buy your Ticket.
-More information can also be found in Condition 16. - 11.2.
-If, as a result of a delay to your train, your Ticket expires during your journey, you will still be allowed to complete that journey without penalty. - 11.3.
-A return Ticket must be used in the correct sequence (you must use the outward portion of your return Ticket before you use the return portion).
+More information can also be found in Condition 16. - 11.2 If, as a result of a delay to your train, your Ticket expires during your journey, you will still be allowed to complete that journey without penalty. - 11.3 A return Ticket must be used in the correct sequence (you must use the outward portion of your return Ticket before you use the return portion).
 The outward portion of a return Ticket is no longer valid for travel once the return portion has been used.

-12. The Train Company or Companies you may travel with
+12. The Train Company or Companies You May Travel With

-- 12.1.
-Some Tickets require you to travel on a specific train service or services, or the services of a particular Train Company or Companies.
-This will be made clear to you when you purchase your Ticket. - 12.2.
-Otherwise, you are allowed to make your journey on the services of any Train Company covering the journey you are making on the date(s) and by the route(s) on which your Ticket is valid.
+- 12.1 Some Tickets require you to travel on a specific train service or services, or the services of a particular Train Company or Companies.
+This will be made clear to you when you purchase your Ticket. - Otherwise, you are allowed to make your journey on the services of any Train Company covering the journey you are making on the date(s) and by the route(s) on which your Ticket is valid.